Ice Climbing Intro

 ICE CLIMB IN THE MONT BLANC RANGE

-Get ready for 3 full days of ice climbing frozen waterfalls around the Cogne area in the Italian Alps.
-World famous for stellar ice climbing, the Cogne valley is a superb place to learn how to ice climb.
+Get ready for 3 full days of ice climbing frozen waterfalls around the Mont Blanc area in the French Alps.
+World famous for stellar ice climbing, the Mont Blanc area is a superb place to learn how to ice climb.
 This combination provides you with some of the best ice climbing in the world and we can guarantee sore forearms by the end of the course!

 The course has been designed to allow those who don't have any experience in climbing or mountaineering to experience their first taste of ice climbing.
 By the end of the trip you'll become familiar with the equipment, have learnt ice climbing techniques and most importantly had a great adventure in the mountains.